-I’ve never seen her so flustered, “I’ll give you two a moment” she said quickly leaving the room.
+I’ve never seen her so flustered, her head shot to the ground as she spun back around.
+“I’ll give you a moment,” she said as she fled the room.

 “No wait!
 It’s not– nothing happened– hold up!”
 I pleaded, trying to stand up to chase after her.
 The young woman let go of me and stood up.

 “You’re pretty much done anyway,” she said, quickly freeing me to pursue Kiko.